Explore Melbourne for Free: The Best Free Walking Tours

 Meeting Point

-The Coastal Walk usually starts at St Kilda Pier, near the entrance of the famous Luna Park.
+This trail is usually from St Kilda Pier near entrance of the famous park usually known as Luna Park.

 Additional Tips